YizhePKU/Yizhe.github.io/content/clojure-crac/index.md

 * Checkpoint/Restore starts up very fast, on par with Babashka
 * With OpenJDK (both with CDS and without CDS), task-clock is 2~3x wall clock, indicating efficient usage of multiple CPU cores.
 Not so with Checkpoint/Restore or Babashka
 * For Checkpoint/Restore and Babashka, the hello-world example finishes within milliseconds, and this benchmark is probably not accurate any more.
-You should not use the result of this benchmark to compare the performance between Checkpoint/Restore and Babashka.
+* Checkpoint/Restore takes longer to initialize than babashka (as seen from the wall-clock), but most of the time is probably spent waiting on IO (as seen from the task-clock)

 Let's also run through file sizes: